-Part of your job is to ensure that the facility only bills Medicare for medically necessary services, so it is essential that you understand medical necessity.
-Although you may order any test you feel is necessary to appropriately diagnose and treat a patient, Medicare will only pay for those tests and services that meet its definition of medical necessity.
-That is, what you consider medically necessary from a clinical perspective may not match what
+Part of your job is to ensure that your facility only bills Medicare for medically necessary services, so it is essential that you understand medical necessity.
+Once you do, you can help your facility by ensuring that physician orders meet Medicare's medical-necessity requirements.

-Medicare considers medically necessary from a reimbursement perspective, and you need to be aware of the difference.
+Although physicians may order any tests they feel are necessary to appropriately diagnose and treat a patient, Medicare will only pay for those that meet its definition of medical necessity.
+In other words, what physicians consider medically necessary from a clinical perspective may not match what Medicare considers medically necessary from a reimbursement perspective, and you need to know the difference.